One cannot fully understand the Architecture of Mauritius without going briefly through its history, climate and population.

 One could also obtain a Bachelor’s degree in Architecture from a Malaysian University by following its courses in a private Mauritian school and then continue with post-graduate studies at the Malaysian institution itself.

 However, a new development did happen in 2016 when the French Ecole Nationale Superieure d’Architecture de Nantes opened a branch in the Medine Educational village in Mauritius.
-Known as ENSA Nantes Mauritius, its first courses started in October 2016 and it is planning to take 50 new students each year.
+Known as ENSA Nantes Mauritius, its first courses started in October 2016 and it plans to take about 50 new students each year.